khurrumsaleem/msfrr/README.md

 - "k_eff_loop.py" calls "geometry.py" and "materials.py" to build the model and runs OpenMC a total of 1+3x16=49 times:
   - 1 eigenvalue simulation at the benchmark temperature of 700C.
   - 16 with T going from 300K-1800K in steps of 100K.
-  - 16 with the density temperature going from 300K-1800K in steps of 100K, with material temperature fixed at 700C, giving the density reactivity.
+  - 16 with the density temperature going from 300K-1800K in steps of 100K, with material temperature fixed at 700C*, giving the density reactivity.
-  - 16 with the material temperature going from 300K-1800K in steps of 100K, with density temperature fixed at 700C, giving the Doppler reactivity.
+  - 16 with the material temperature going from 300K-1800K in steps of 100K, with density temperature fixed at 700C*, giving the Doppler reactivity.
+*Edit: To reproduce results from [3], this value should be 900K.
+This will be implemented soon.

 Data is saved in files "data/k_eff_XXXXX.txt" with columns:
 {particles}, {batches}, {inactive_cycles}, {material_temp}, {density_temp}, {k_combined}